 - the EXPLORE Test, administered to 8th graders as part of the freshman placement process

-- the PSAT (Preliminary Scholastic Aptitude Test), administered to interested juniors and sophomores
+- the PSAT (Preliminary Scholastic Aptitude Test), administered to interested juniors

 - an instructional ACT, administered to sophomores